How to Use Macro to Create Folders from Excel List (3 Methods)

 Next cell

-• Now a for loop is executed where first it is checked whether the folder in a cell of selected range already exists as Folder or not.
-If it already exists then the loop exists.
-If the folder does not exist then it is created using MkDir Function.
+• A For loop is executed where first it checks whether the folder in a cell of selected range already exists as a Folder or not.
+If it already exists then the loop exits.
+If the folder does not exist, then it is created using MkDir Function.

 MsgBox counter & " folders successfully created!", vbOKOnly, "Done"